vadimv/rsp-tetris/README.md

 # RSP Tetris

-A Java Tetris game clone for the browser.
+A Tetris game for the browser with server-side rendering, written in Java.

 ## Usage